I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_sendlirr_out.md

 `RespBuffer`

 The results of the common transport command.

-`TotalRespBufferSize`

-The size, in bytes, of the results common transport (CT) command.

 ## Remarks
 The WMI tool suite generates a declaration of the SM_SendRNID_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.